tlsnotary/docs-mdbook/src/faq.md

 No, the TLSNotary protocol does not solve the "Oracle Problem."
 The Oracle Problem refers to the challenge of ensuring that off-chain data used in blockchain smart contracts is trustworthy and tamper-proof.
 While TLSNotary allows a Prover to cryptographically authenticate TLS data to a designated Verifier, trust is still required in the designated Verifier when it attests to the verified data on-chain.
 Therefore, this is not a trustless, decentralized solution to the Oracle Problem.

 TLSNotary can be used to bring data on-chain, but when the stakes are high, it is recommended to combine TLSNotary with a dedicated oracle protocol to mitigate these risks.
 Multiple projects are currently exploring the best solutions.

-For off-chain applications, however, a designated Verifier is often a perfectly suitable solution.
-In traditional settings, delegating verification to a trusted party is common and practical.
-Off-chain trust can be established through legal agreements, reputation, or regulatory frameworks, making TLSNotary attestations sufficient for many use cases.